Promoting vibrant, healthy and caring communities creates the best possible foundation for our success today and in the future.

 A skilled new generation of technologists is essential to our long-term business growth.
 In addition to its focus on colleges and universities, the Harris Foundation provides financial support to qualified educational programs in grades K-12 that focus on the fields of science, technology, engineering and math (STEM).
 Many of our employees also work with their local schools and youth programs as mentors and tutors to help promote our platform of STEM education.

-Harris contributes to over 90 different charitable organizations that represent a broad cross-section of social and cultural services.
-These range from meeting basic needs for safety, food and hygiene; providing support to those struggling with a serious illness; and those that enrich our communities with art, theater and music.
+Harris partners with over 450 non-profit organizations that represent a broad cross-section of social and cultural services.
+These range from meeting basic needs for safety, food and hygiene; providing support to veterans, first responders and their families; and supporting STEM initiatives.

-Our largest charitable campaign each year is for the United Way, for which Harris and its employees raised more than $1.9 million in 2016.
+Our largest charitable campaign each year is for the United Way.
 Harris employees augment the annual campaign with individual and team volunteer initiatives that provide additional financial support, as well as food and basic hygiene products, to families in need.

 In 2016, Harris launched an enterprise-wide service initiative called HEART – Harris Employees Actively Responding Together.
 HEART provides a single platform for the company’s wide-ranging community and volunteer efforts around the globe.